 We will only use your information for the purposes for which it was obtained.
-We will not, under any circumstances, sell or share your personal information with any third party for their own purposes, and you will not receive marketing from any other companies, charities or other organisations as a result of giving your details to us.We will only share your data for the following purposes:
+We will not, under any circumstances, sell or share your Personal Information with any third party for their own purposes, and you will not receive marketing from any other companies, charities or other organisations as a result of giving your details to us.

-We always aim to ensure that personal information is only used by those third parties for lawful purposes in accordance with this Privacy Notice.
+We always aim to ensure that Personal Information is only used by those third parties for lawful purposes in accordance with this Privacy Notice.

 How we protect your information

-We undertake regular reviews of who has access to information that we hold to ensure that your information is only accessible by appropriately trained staff, volunteers and contractors.
+We undertake regular reviews of who has access to any Personal Information that we hold to ensure that your information is only accessible by appropriately trained staff, volunteers and contractors.

 Our online forms are always encrypted and our network is protected and routinely monitored.

-Please be aware that there are always inherent risks in sending information by public networks or using public computers and we cannot 100% guarantee the security of data (including personal information) disclosed or transmitted over public networks.
+Please be aware that there are always inherent risks in sending information by public networks or using public computers and we cannot 100% guarantee the security of data (including Personal Information) disclosed or transmitted over public networks.

 How long will we keep your information?

-If you request that we stop processing your personal information we may in some instances need to add your details to a suppression file to enable us to comply with your request not to be contacted.
+If you request that we stop processing your Personal Information we may in some instances need to add your details to a suppression file to enable us to comply with your request not to be contacted.

 International transfers of information

-Your rights to your personal information
+Your rights to your Personal Information

 Please also provide any additional information that is relevant to the nature of your contact with us, as this will help us to locate your records.